esper-io/dev-docs/docs/home/pythonsdk.md

 Now you can perform various operations as described below.
 To see the complete list of actions and code samples, visit [SDK documentation](https://github.com/esper-io/esper-client-py#documentation-for-api-endpoints) To see response formats, visit [API documentation](https://esper-io.github.io/esper-api-spec/)

-Some additional information you'll need in order to access Esper APIs is your `enterprise ID`, which is a unique id assinged to your Esper Dev account.
-You can get your Enteprise ID from the web dashboard in `Enterprise Settings` tab.
+Some additional information you'll need in order to access Esper APIs is your `enterprise ID`, which is a unique id assigned to your Esper Dev account.
+You can get your Enterprise ID from the web dashboard in `Enterprise Settings` tab.
 The Enterprise ID will be a string in UUID format i.e `595a6107-b137-448d-b217-e20cc58ee84d`.

 ## Examples

 Some of the frequently used examples are given below:

-## **Get entperise information**
+## **Get enterprise information**
 ```python
 from esperclient import EnterpriseApi, ApiClient
 from esperclient.rest import ApiException